 2018 Was A Year Of Drastic Cuts To U.S. Refugee Admissions

 It's well known that President Trump wants a wall on the southern U.S. border.
 He insists it's urgent to curb illegal immigration.
 But more than any wall, new barriers to legal immigration are likely to have more bearing on people trying to enter the United States.
-America is rejecting more legal immigrants than ever before.
+The United States is rejecting more legal immigrants than ever before.

 The first casualty in 2018 was the U.S. refugee resettlement program, says Larry Yungk, a former official at the U.N. refugee agency and now co-chair of the advisory committee of Church World Service's refugee program.

 "This is one where the knobs were in reach," he explains, referring to the president's prerogative to set the yearly refugee admission cap.
-After framing refugees as a security threat, President Trump slashed resettlement admission numbers for a second year to a historic low, says Yungk.
+After framing refugees as a security threat, Trump slashed resettlement admission numbers for a second year to a historic low, says Yungk.
 Just 22,491 refugees were resettled in the U.S. in fiscal year 2018, roughly half the 45,000 cap.

 "He has managed to convince people that somehow, out of the 75 million persons who enter the U.S. each year who are not American citizens, refugees are the ones we should worry about the most," he says.